com-lihaoyi/utest/readme.md

 Apart from these differences, there should be no problem compiling uTest TestSuites via Scala.js and running them on Node.js, in the browser, or (with Scala-Native) on LLVM.

+Note that Scala-Native support, like Scala-Native, is experimental.
+While it is tested in a few projects (uTest's own test suite runs in Scala-Native) it does not have the weight of third-party usage that the Scala-JVM and Scala.js versions of uTest have.

 Running uTest Standalone
 ========================